jonhoo/thesquareplanet.com/_posts/2016-06-06-choosing-a-programming-language.md

   matrix multiplications are often implemented in FORTRAN or C, and it can be difficult to take advantage of those kinds of libraries when you are in a language with a runtime.
-Popular languages in this category are Java, Scala, Go, and Swift.
+Popular languages in this category are Java, Scala, Go, and C# (along with all of .NET).

 - **Interpreted languages.** Programs written using languages in this tier are generally much slower than those in the categories above, but